caboodle-tech/docker-lamp/README.md

 # LAMP stack built with Docker Compose

 This repo is a modified version of [sprintcube's](https://github.com/sprintcube) [docker-compose-lamp repo](https://github.com/sprintcube/docker-compose-lamp).
-It has been slimed down slightly with the removal of support for extra databases and configured for development work at Caboodle Tech Inc.
+It has been slimed down slightly and configured for development work at Caboodle Tech Inc.

 This is a basic LAMP stack environment built using Docker Compose.
 It consists of the following:

-* PHP 7.4.1
+* PHP 7.3.13
+   * GD with WebP support enabled
+   * ImageMagick enabled
 * Apache 2.4.x
 * MySQL 8.0.18
 * phpMyAdmin